mlgill/pdLSR/README.md

 # pdNLS

-Pandas-aware non-linear least squares regression using Lmfit
+pdNLS is a Pandas-aware non-linear least squares regression library that uses [Lmfit](https://github.com/lmfit/lmfit-py/) for regression.